lisyce/StardewValleyMods/BzpAllergies/README.md

 1. Launch Stardew Valley through SMAPI
 1. Configure some allergies and enjoy the challenge!

-Ensure that both the "\[CP\] BzpAllergies" and the "BzpAllergies" mods are directly inside your mod folder.
-This mod contains both a content pack and a C# component, so SMAPI needs to be able to find both of these components.

 # For Mod Authors

 ## Creating Custom Allergens and Integrating Modded Items